Interview by Franziska Baumann

 AN: I consider the aural clones of my voice as parts of my original voice simply because I'm still using them during the performance and manipulating them by changing pitches, creating glissandos, changing the sound frequencies, etc. The difference to the live voice is that the aural clones are now controlled by the extremities of hands and arms.
 There are numerous possibilities to play with the vocal clones applying different sonic and/or musical strategies.

-One particular practice that I'm fond of applying is to make the time spans between recording action and the playing back very short: At the same time I try to realise and repeat this process as quickly as possible.
+One particular practice that I'm fond of is to make the time spans very short between the recording action and the one of playing it back: At the same time I try to realise and repeat this process as quickly as possible.
 It almost brings me to the verge of losing control.
 Let me explain this: let's say you are playing the drums with the hands applying alternating left-right movements, so-called paradiddles, and assuming you become very fast, then you end up with various tremolo effects.
-Similar to this drum roll technique is the practice I am applying when recording and playing back is.
+Similar to this drum roll technique is the practice I am applying when recording and playing back.
 Now, if you're using this in a very fast way, you might get results you couldn't have planned ahead.
 The result ranges from various feedback phenomena to unintended sound constellations.
-On top of that, I also focus on the very strange merge between the live voice and the recorded voice.
-So, I am constantly performing and playing with the voice, feeding the machine and playing back the recorded voice continuously.
+On top of that, I also focus on the very strange merge between the live voice and the recorded one.
+So, I am constantly performing and playing with the vocal material, feeding the machine and playing back the recorded voice on a continuous basis.